oncleben31/ha-pool_pump/README.md

 In the following examples we are assuming that you have a switch that is connected to your pool pump and can turn that on/off already.
-That switch is already integrated into Home Assistant with entity id `switch.pool_pump`.
+That switch is already integrated into Home Assistant with entity id `switch.pool_pump_switch`.

 ### Tri-state switch